In Part One, I began a discussion on “catch-alls” in nutrition – general statements that provide sound advice for just about everyone.

 Whole grains, when properly prepared, can be a good source of B vitamins, minerals and other vitamins.
 After processing, most of those nutrients are lost.
 This is extremely problematic because all of those nutrients are needed to metabolize the carbohydrates found in the processed food – turning them from food to useful energy.
 If metabolism is the job that must be done, the nutrients are the tools that are needed to complete it.
 When the food eaten does not contain the required vitamins and minerals, they must come from elsewhere.
 Options are minimal; these nutrients must be “borrowed” from other foods that have been eaten or from the body’s own stores.
 Overall, then, eating foods made of processed carbohydrates leads to nutrient deficiencies – fewer nutrients are coming in than are needed to perform basic functions.

 A variety of microorganisms – such as bacteria, yeasts and fungus – commonly live within us, and usually on symbiotic terms.
 Many factors can shift the balance of symbiosis, however.
 Chronic use of birth control pills, antibiotics and corticosteroids can disrupt the communities of microorganisms and allow for the proliferation of the less desirable members.
 One yeast, candida albicans, is particularly prone to overgrowth in the right conditions.
-This yeast, when exposed to reduced competition, can morph into its fungal stage, where it can become imbedded in the intestinal tract as well as the reproductive tracts of both sexes.
+This yeast, when exposed to reduced competition, can morph into its fungal stage, where it can become embedded in the intestinal tract as well as the reproductive tracts of both sexes.

 An overgrowth of this “yeasty beasty” can cause fatigue, insomnia, muscle aches or numbness, both constipation and diarrhea, and foggy mental function, among other symptoms.